Custom Composite Models

 Before we do this, it is useful to note the following two rules when creating custom models:

 Models are immutable.
-If you want to change the structure of a model given an existing one, create a method named something like
+If you want to change the structure of a model given an existing one, either implement your model in such a way that it can be “replaced” with relevant changes specified using

 Defining a Multi-Stage Filter